StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 sts monitor status --id <id>
 ```

-If the output contains `Monitor health states with identifier which has no matching topology element (<nr>): ....`, this shows that the `urnTemplate` may not generate an identifier matching the topology.
+If the output has `Monitor health states with identifier which has no matching topology element (<nr>): ....`, this shows that the `urnTemplate` may not generate an identifier matching the topology.
 To remedy this [revisit your urnTemplate](#bind-the-results-of-the-monitor-to-the-correct-components).

 ### The monitor is showing an error in the monitor status overview